Should You Buy or Rent a Home?

 Tax Advantages

-Another financial benefit of homeownership is that you may be able to deduct mortgage interest from your taxable income, allowing you to save money on taxes each year.
-And unless you get a variable-rate mortgage, you can rely on a fixed monthly payment of principal and interest for as long as you keep your home.
+Another financial benefit of homeownership is that you may be able to deduct mortgage interest from your taxable income, possibly helping you to save money on taxes each year.

 Freedom to Remodel & Renovate